Government Funeral Assistance Canada: All Programs Explained

 For First Nations people residing on reserve, Indigenous Services Canada provides a funeral benefit to cover basic costs like cremation services, caskets and burial plots.

-The maximum payment is $5,000 from Indigenous Services Canada, with up to $3,000 in additional contributions allowed from the family, community or First Nations band.
+The maximum payment is $5,000 from Indigenous Services Canada, with an additional contribution of up to $3,000 allowed from the family, community, or First Nations band.
 Overall costs cannot exceed $8,000.

 Provincial and Territorial Government Funeral Assistance